What are Winter Jackets?

 Outer Shell

 For most high-output winter activities, like hiking, snowshoeing, fat biking, cross-country skiing, and backcountry skiing, an uninsulated shell is best.
-It allows the user to choose which additional layers they wear underneath, and custom-tailor the amount of warmth the clothing system provides.
+It allows the user to choose which additional layers to wear underneath and custom-tailor the amount of warmth the clothing system provides.
 But in most low-output activities, like urban living, campus life, and commuting, an all-purpose jacket with a shell and plenty of insulation is perfect.
-If you are in the market for a new uninsulated shell, check out our Hardshell Jacket review.
+If you are in the market for a new uninsulated shell, check out our picks for hardshell jackets.

 Insulation